-The Samsung Galaxy Z Fold 2 isn’t just better than the original Galaxy Fold — its a quantum leap better.
-And it needs to be at nearly $2,000.
+The Samsung Galaxy Z Fold 2 is a quantum leap better than the original Fold.
+And it needs to be for the high price.
 The front display is a lot bigger, 5G is standard, and the unsightly notch on the inside is gone.
 Plus, this foldable is more durable than the first Fold.

-The Galaxy Z Fold 2’s cameras are not as advanced as what you'll find on the Galaxy S21 Ultra (especially the zoom) and the design is pretty hefty, but overall the Galaxy Z Fold 2 does a much better job this time around of justifying Samsung's high asking price (though that price dropped recently).
+The Galaxy Z Fold 2’s cameras are not as advanced as what you'll find on the Galaxy S21 Ultra (especially the zoom) and the design is pretty hefty.
+Plus, Samsung is reportedly prepping the Galaxy Z Fold 3 for a launch that's tipped for August, a sequel that may offer S Pen support along with other upgrades.

 Samsung Galaxy Z Fold 2 review: What I like